Policies on Intellectual Property: Ownership and Commercial Development

 4.13.
 Distribution Of TRP

-In keeping with the traditions of academic science and its basic objectives, it is the policy of MSSM that results of scientific research are to be promptly and openly made available to others.
-Since the traditional modes of dissemination through scholarly exchange and publication are not fully effective for most TRP, it is MSSM policy that those research results which have tangible form should also be promptly and openly made available to other scientists for their scientific research, unless such distribution is inappropriate due to factors such as safety, the need to more fully characterize or develop the TRP prior to distribution, or unless such distribution is incompatible with other obligations.
+In keeping with the traditions of academic science and its basic objectives, it is the policy of ISMMS that results of scientific research are to be promptly and openly made available to others.
+Since the traditional modes of dissemination through scholarly exchange and publication are not fully effective for most TRP, it is ISMMS policy that those research results which have tangible form should also be promptly and openly made available to other scientists for their scientific research, unless such distribution is inappropriate due to factors such as safety, the need to more fully characterize or develop the TRP prior to distribution, or unless such distribution is incompatible with other obligations.

 Where TRP is developed in the course of research which is subject to the terms of a sponsored research or other agreement, control over its development, storage, distribution, and use is the responsibility of the principal investigator, who will consult with the Grants and Contracts Office (GCO).
-In other cases, use of MSSM resources will be presumed and control over TRP will rest jointly with the laboratory director or department head and with the OTBD.
+In other cases, use of ISMMS resources will be presumed and control over TRP will rest jointly with the laboratory director or department head and with MSIP.
 The responsibility for control, which includes determining if and when distribution of the TRP is to be made beyond the laboratory for scientific use by others, resides with the principle investigator in accordance with the terms of this policy.

 4.14.
 TRP Identification